broegaard/telemed/Diary.md

 Commit: 6bf4e1e.

-Next step contains an important insight that it not always possible in practice but applies here: The FutureGameServant is actually a Record type object!
-Thus we can simply demarshall it on the client side as such, and use it to populate a client proxy using only the id.
+Next step contains an important insight: The **only** information relevant for the client proxy is the **objectID** of the server object!
+Why?
+Because all the Requester needs to do is to create a ClientProxy for the FutureGame which knows the ID of the servant
+object: all methods will just send messages to this object and get the replies.

+Thus - we need not return a FutureGame as payload in the reply object, only a unique string which is the ID.

 First step is 'visual': In GameLobbyProxy I code

     @Override
     public FutureGame createGame(String playerName, int playerLevel) {
-      FutureGameServant game =
+      String id =
         requestor.sendRequestAndAwaitReply("none", "gamelobby_create_game_method",
-                FutureGameServant.class, playerName, playerLevel);
+                String.class, playerName, playerLevel);

-      System.out.println("---> got the servant object: "+ game);
+      System.out.println("---> got the servant object ID: "+ id);
-      return game;
+      return null;
     }

+which of course fails, as the Invoker has to be recoded to return strings.
+So I code:

+    @Override
+    public ReplyObject handleRequest(String objectId, String operationName, String payload) {
+      ReplyObject reply = null;

+      FutureGame game = lobby.createGame("Pedersen", 0);
+      String id = game.getId();

+      reply = new ReplyObject(HttpServletResponse.SC_CREATED,
+              gson.toJson(id));

+      return reply;
+    }

-which makes the test case pass (no error from GSon demarshalling!) and prints a valid servant object.
+which makes the test case pass (no error from GSon demarshalling!) and prints the returned string; but of course fails due to the 'return null;' in the createGame method.

     --> RequestObject{operationName='gamelobby_create_game_method', payload='["Pedersen",0]', objectId='none', versionIdentity=1}
-    --< ReplyObject [payload={"joinToken":"42","firstPlayer":"Pedersen","id":"422399c3-9a5a-491d-8adf-2971845556b1"}, errorDescription=null, responseCode=201]
+    --< ReplyObject [payload="2a10a3b7-f593-4b72-a7da-cfa05c64b5d5", errorDescription=null, responseCode=201]
-    ---> got the servant object: gamelobby.server.FutureGameServant@546a03af
+    ---> got the servant object ID: 2a10a3b7-f593-4b72-a7da-cfa05c64b5d5

 Now we create the ClientProxy for the FutureGame, and TDD it into
 place:

     @Override
     public FutureGame createGame(String playerName, int playerLevel) {
-      FutureGameServant game =
+      String id =
         requestor.sendRequestAndAwaitReply("none", "gamelobby_create_game_method",
-                FutureGameServant.class, playerName, playerLevel);
+                String.class, playerName, playerLevel);

-      System.out.println("---> got the servant object: "+ game);
+      System.out.println("---> got the servant object ID: "+ id);
-      // Create the ClientProxy with the correct objectId FutureGameProxy proxy = new FutureGameProxy(game.getId());
+      FutureGame proxy = new FutureGameProxy(id);
       return proxy;
     }